Rasmus Andersson: Playing career

 Andersson participated in the Flames' 2018–19 training camp but was cut before the final roster was finalized.
 His reassignment to the Heat was short lived, however, as following the Flames season opener, they placed Travis Hamonic on injured reserve and recalled Andersson to the NHL.

+Calgary Flames

 During the 2019–20 season, having established himself amongst the Flames as a top-four pairing defenseman, on 8 January 2020, Andersson signed a six-year, $27.3 million contract extension with the Flames.

 Andersson was named alternate captain by the Flames before the 2023–24 season on 7 October 2023.
 On 21 October, Andersson was suspended for four games by the NHL for charging.

+Vegas Golden Knights

+Andersson was traded to the Vegas Golden Knights on 18 January 2026, in exchange for defencemen Zach Whitecloud and Abram Wiebe, a conditional 2027 first-round pick, and a conditional 2028 second-round pick.
+He signed a seven-year, $59.5 million contract with the Golden Knights on 1 July.

 Personal life

 Andersson and his wife Tessa have two children, a son and a daughter.
 He was a close friend of Johnny Gaudreau.

 Andersson has participated in the Calgary Flames Celebrity Charity Golf Classic to raise money for the Calgary Flames Foundation.
 He won the 43rd annual classic in 2024.
 He often visits the Special Olympics and Alberta Hospital.